-According to New York State Supreme Court records, Mergenthaler has defended 33 asbestos lawsuits since 1972.
-The database does not offer any records prior to 2011.
+According to New York State Supreme Court records, Mergenthaler has defended dozens of asbestos lawsuits since 1972.
 A vast majority of the claims include Mergenthaler among a lengthy list of defending companies.
-Four of the documented cases resulted in out of court settlements for undisclosed amounts, and as of July 2012, 13 lawsuits against Mergenthaler were active.
+As of 2019, 10 lawsuits against Mergenthaler were active.

 Industries and Occupations